 Collaboration has been described as “the essence of team work and probably the most important reason businesses build teams in the first place.”
-Despite this, many companies still struggle to enable effective workplace collaboration.
+Despite this, many companies still struggle to improve workplace collaboration.
 There are several reasons that enterprises might find a disconnect with employees.
-Company culture may not support collaboration, or the technology within the enterprise may not be sufficient to engage employees.
+Company culture may not support employee collaboration, or the technology within the enterprise may not be sufficient to engage employees.

 Technology researchers at Gartner back this up.
 According to Jeffrey Mann, vice president of research for the firm,